mmistakes/minimal-mistakes/download.md

 ### Advanced Lib

 This lib extends the *Core Lib* and contains advanced features.
-It is Java 8 compliant and supports language elements such as CompletableFutures and lambdas.
+It is Java 8 compliant and supports language elements such as CompletableFutures and functional interfaces.

 Import as Maven dependency:
 ```xml